lukeross/scrapbook/code-review.md

 Asking _why_ provides a way for the author to explain their approach without the defensiveness that a negative comment creates.

-If you'd like to suggest a tweak, then do so but make clear that it is just a suggestion that the author may choose to ignore it if they don't feel it warrants the change.

 ## I'm unhappy with something else!

 You're probably being unfair on the author.